mia-platform/documentation/docs/development_suite/api-console/api-design/miacraft.md

 ![Mia-Craft eliminate-arrow](img/eliminate-arrow.gif)

 :::note
-If present, the connection between the API Gateway and the Client cannot be removed
+If present, the connection between the API Gateway and the Client cannot be removed.
+The same rule is applied for the connection between API Gateway and CMS Site.
 :::

 ### Save the visualization created